Applications are invited for a 4 year PhD studentship starting in Autumn 2023 as part of the EPSRC CDT in Aerosol Science

-Shortlisted candidates will be invited to take part in the CDT Interview & recruitment process, where you will have the opportunity to meet with potential PhD supervisors and narrow your shortlist to your preferred three projects.
-You will also meet with members of the CDT to explore whether the CDT in Aerosol Science is a good fit for you, and ask questions.
+Shortlisted candidates will be invited to take part in the CDT Interview & recruitment process, where you will have the opportunity to meet with potential PhD supervisors and explore whether the CDT in Aerosol Science is a good fit for you.

 Diversity and Inclusion